-Note: Meetings of the Mentor and new staff take place regularly and may be formal or informal and additional meetings may take place if necessary.
+This stage occurs throughout the school year.
+Meetings of the Mentor and new staff take place regularly and may be formal or informal and additional meetings may take place if necessary.
+Items for meeting agendas are as follows, the time scale can vary.